danburonline/spatial-place/README.md

 Mind Racing is a web-based 3D racing game that can only be controlled by thoughts.
 You have to run on a finite track with a game figure in the shortest possible time.
 Randomly placed obstacles on the way to the goal slow down the game figure in case of a collision.

 The game's biggest challenge is that only two people can control the game figure: Person A the x-axis, Person B the y-axis.
 Accordingly, one must interact with another's brain via the internet to reach the goal.
-This is an optimal demonstration of the Internet of Humans (IoH) and the underlying brain-cloud interface architecture.
+This is an optimal demonstration of the Internet of Humans (IoH) and the underlying brain/cloud interface (B/CI) architecture.

 This repository is part of my bachelor thesis and contains all files for the final project submission.
-Next to the 3D racing game, you can also find the entire source code for the brain-cloud interface application and the source text for the accompanying research thesis.
+Next to the 3D racing game, you can also find the entire source code for the brain/cloud interface application and the source text for the accompanying research thesis.

 ## Project Goals

-The main goal of my bachelor thesis is to create architectural foundations for brain-cloud interfaces and present the associated source code in a public and comprehensible way so that future engineers can make use of my findings and the source code.
+The main goal of my bachelor thesis is to create architectural foundations for brain/cloud interfaces and present the associated source code in a public and comprehensible way so that future engineers can make use of my findings and the source code.

 As the field of neurotechnology is becoming increasingly industrialised, I am personally concerned that research should nevertheless be open source and available free of charge.